techdivision/import-docs/pages/06.framework/05.plug-ins/docs.38.md

 ### OOTB Plug-Ins

-The standard plugins are part of the M2IF core and can be used OOTB.
+The standard plugins are part of the Pacemaker Community core and can be used OOTB.
 When it'll be necessary to implement your own components, you'll go fine in most cases, if you don't implement your own plug-in, but instead use the `SubjectPlugin` and provide your functionality in form of subjects, observers and services.

 #### Cache Warmer